boringproxy/boringproxy.io/pages/index.md

 boringproxy is a combination reverse proxy and tunnel manager.

-What that means is if you have a web service (Nextcloud, Emby, Jellyfin, personal website, etc) running on a private network (such as behind a [NAT] at home), boringproxy aims to provide the easiest way to securely (ie HTTPS and password-protection) expose that server to the internet, so you can access it from anywhere.
+What that means is if you have a self-hosted web service (Nextcloud, Emby, Jellyfin, personal website, etc) running on a private network (such as behind a [NAT] at home), boringproxy aims to provide the easiest way to securely (ie HTTPS and optional password-protection) expose that server to the internet, so you can access it from anywhere.

-To see how boringproxy compares to other software, see the [comparison here](/tunneling-comparison/).
+To see how boringproxy compares to other similar software, see the [comparison here](/tunneling-comparison/).

+The main features are:

+* 100% free and open source under the MIT license.
+* Designed from the ground up with self-hosters in mind.
+* No more port forwarding, NAT traversal, firewall rules, HTTPS certificate management, etc etc. Let boringproxy handle it all for you.
+* No config files.
+Seriously, none.
+It has nice defaults and the few knobs are easily adjusted with simple CLI parameters.
+* Lightning fast web GUI for managing tunnels from one central place.
+It even works great on mobile browsers.
-boringproxy provides a lightning fast web GUI for managing tunnels, and the client software works on Linux, Windows, Mac, and ARM (ie raspberry pi).
-You can even use the basic functionality with a standard SSH client.
+* The client software works on Linux, Windows, Mac, and ARM (ie raspberry pi).

-boringproxy is 100% free and open source under the MIT license.
-It ships as single executable which contains both the server and client, and requires extremely little configuration (no config file and only one required command line parameter).
+* Ships as single executable which contains both the server and client.
+* SSH under the hood.
+You can use a standard SSH client if you prefer.

 # TODO demo video